-137. The artwork on the face of the building is nice but the dam itself is an eyesore.
+- 137. The artwork on the face of the building is nice but the dam itself is an eyesore. - 138.
 It's infrastructure, not art.
-Infrastructure should not be ugly and should blend ne surroundings, but must be maintained and updated to provide the maximum t for its intended purpose.
-139. Like the history prior to the dam.
-140. going aesthe This area is already a time capsule of the past and we need to keep costs low forward so we're not so heavily financially burdened by some vague notion of tics.
-141. busine History is important but not more than livelihood.
-Without recreation, many esses would not be able to continue.
-142. A 100 year project isn't as historic as a millions-year old river.
-143. More interested in the future than the past.
-144. Don't care The history of the Leaburg Project can be shared as a glimpse into the past to arn about engineering and ingenuity, as history.
-This relic doesn't need to remain the holding back any water, boats or fish beyond its charter to achieve this.
-146. pride f The history of senseless and violent exploitation of the land is not a point of for me
+Infrastructure should not be ugly and should blend with the surroundings, but must be maintained and updated to provide the maximum benefit for its intended purpose. - 139.
+Like the history prior to the dam. - 140.
+This area is already a time capsule of the past and we need to keep costs low going forward so we're not so heavily financially burdened by some vague notion of aesthetics. - 141.
+History is important but not more than livelihood.
+Without recreation, many businesses would not be able to continue. - 142.
+A 100 year project isn't as historic as a millions-year old river. - 143.
+More interested in the future than the past. - 144.
+Don't care - 145.
+The history of the Leaburg Project can be shared as a glimpse into the past to can learn about engineering and ingenuity, as history.
+This relic doesn't need to remain in place holding back any water, boats or fish beyond its charter to achieve this. - 146.
+The history of senseless and violent exploitation of the land is not a point of pride for me